refresh-bio/FaStore/README.md

 # FaStore
-FaStore is a set of 3 tools designed for an effective and high-performance compression of short FASTQ sequencing reads, which consist of:
+FaStore is a high-performance short FASTQ sequencing reads compressor.

+The compression is a multi-step process, hence the compressor consist of 3 tools:
-* _fastore\_bin_ - performing a DNA reads distribution into bins,
+* `fastore_bin` - performing a DNA reads distribution into bins,
-* _fastore\_rebin_ - performing a DNA reads re-distribution into bins with further clusterization,
+* `fastore_rebin` - performing a DNA reads re-distribution into bins with further clusterization,
-* _fastore\_pack_ - performing compression of the DNA reads stored in bins.
+* `fastore_pack` - performing compression of the DNA reads stored in bins.

 # Building

 ## Prerequisites

-FaStore currently provides Makefiles for building on Linux and Mac OSX platforms, however it should also be able to be compiled on Windows platform.
+FaStore currently provides Makefiles for building on Linux and Mac OSX platforms.
+However it should also be able to be compiled on Windows platform.
 The only one prequisite is the availability of the _zlib_ library in the system.

 ## Compiling

 FaStore binaries are by default compiled using g++ version >= 4.8 (reguired for _C++11_ threading support).
-To compile FaStore using _g++_ >= 4.8 with _C++11_ standard and dynamic linking, in the main directory type:
+To compile FaStore using _g++_ >= 4.8 with _C++11_ standard and dynamic linking, use the default `Makefile` file and in the main directory type:

     make